Bifocal and Trifocal Lenses

 Options for Bifocal Lenses

 At Visio-Rx, we offer a wide variety of bifocals.
 We offer bifocals with round, D shaped or or invisible round near vision segments.
-For more information, please view this table here.
+For more information, please see the table below.

 Bifocals may be good for tasks such as reading or driving; however, these lenses are unfortunately limited in terms of their capacity to bring clear vision at in between points like computer monitor distance.